omckenn37/Engineering_4_Notebook/README.md

 ### Pi Camera

+My camera module seemed to be broken so I worked with [Lukas Hange](https://github.com/lhange42) on this assignment as he had a functioning camera.

 #### Camera Test 1

 ##### Description

-In [this assignment](), I used the raspberry pi camera module to take a picture and created indicators to show when the picture had been taken.
-My camera module seemed to be broken so I worked with [Lukas Hange](https://github.com/lhange42) on this assignment as he had a functioning camera.
+In [this assignment](https://github.com/omckenn37/Engineering_4_Notebook/blob/main/pictures/camera_test01.py), I used the raspberry pi camera module to take a picture and created indicators to show when the picture had been taken.

 Here's the picture that was taken with the camera, as well as a [link](https://github.com/lhange42/Engineering_4_Notebook/tree/main/Pictures) to this picture on Lukas' github.